Romain Esse

-Romain Joy Kouakou Esse (born 13 May 2005) is an English professional footballer who plays as a wide midfielder or attacking midfielder for club Crystal Palace.
+Romain Joy Kouakou Esse (born 13 May 2005) is an English professional footballer who plays as a winger or forward for EFL Championship club Millwall, on loan from Crystal Palace.

 Club career

 Millwall

 Esse is a youth product of Millwall, and impressed in his first senior appearance in a cameo in a friendly against Brøndby in November 2022.
 He made his professional debut with Millwall as a late substitute in a 2–0 EFL Championship win over Watford on 26 December 2022.
 On 19 January 2023, he signed his first professional contract with the club and was promoted to their senior team for the rest of the season.

 On 5 August 2023, he scored his first senior goal in a 1–0 win against Middlesbrough, from an assist by Aidomo Emakhu.

 Crystal Palace

 On 18 January 2025, Esse joined local rivals Crystal Palace signing a five-and-a-half year contract.
 The fee was undisclosed, but was reported to be £12 million, potentially rising to £14.5 million with add-ons.
-Esse scored against Brentford in a 2–1 loss for Crystal Palace in the Premier League on 26 January with his first touch for the club.
+Esse scored against Brentford in a 2–1 loss for Crystal Palace in the Premier League on 26 January with his first touch for the club after coming on as a late substititute.